Long Term Disability Benefits: Maryland Long Term Disability Attorney

 A Maryland long term disability lawyer can explain to you that long term disability benefits generally covers injuries and illnesses that prevent you from working or limits your ability to work.
 The source of your injury does not necessarily have to be work-related and you will want to talk to an attorney to learn your specific right to collect benefits.

 You should know that you may be entitled to benefits related to an accident such as a car crash or slip and fall.
 In addition, serious illnesses such as Parkinson’s disease, heart disease, and other genetic diseases may qualify for benefits.
-The key factor is that the condition affect your ability to work such as your ability to walk, stand, type, speak, etc.
+The key factor is that the condition affects your ability to work such as your ability to walk, stand, type, speak, etc.

 In most cases, employees are eligible for long term disability insurance through their employer’s policy.
-These insurance policies are governed by the Employee Retirement Income Security Act of 1974 (ERISA) and this law protect employees’ rights to collect the insurance.
+These insurance policies are governed by the Employee Retirement Income Security Act of 1974 (ERISA) and this law protect employees’ rights to collect insurance.

 ERISA generally provides employees an avenue to apply for benefits and appeal a denial of a claim.
 The processes provided in ERISA are very drawn-out and complicated and you will want to discuss your case with a Maryland long term disability lawyer before moving forward.
 Failure to follow the processes in ERISA can mean a denial of your claim.